Sting to join cast of his troubled Broadway musical 'The Last Ship'

 "I've been working on this show for five years and been at every rehearsal, every performance, so it’s not like I’ve flown in from Planet Rock Star to save the day,” Sting told the Times on Sunday before informing the cast he would be joining them.

-Jeffrey Seller, the show's lead producer, said he had asked Sting to come aboard in part to help give the show a shot at running until June's Tony awards, Broadway's top honors.
+Jeffrey Seller, the show's lead producer, said he had asked Sting to come aboard in part to help give the show a shot at running until June's Tony awards, Broadway's top honours.

 “Our goal is to win the Tony” for best musical, the Times quoted Seller as saying.
 "We need a boost, we need to break through, we need some ammo,” Seller added, referring to the show's superstar songwriter.